AI-READI/fairhub-app/README.md

 ## Issues and Feedback
 If you have any questions or suggestions, please contact us using [GitHub issues](https://github.com/AI-READI/fairhub.io/issues/new)

+## Documentation

+### User documentation
+Our user documentation for fairhub.io will be available at [docs.fairhub.io](https://docs.fairhub.io/) (STATUS: not active)

+### Developer documentation
+The basic instructions for running a local version of fairhub.io for development purposes are provided above in this README.
+Details about our high-level development best practices are available at [dev.aireadi.org](https://dev.aireadi.org) and details about our development practices specific to fairhub.io are available at [dev.fairhub.io](https://dev.fairhub.io/)

+### Style guide
+We use Storybook for documenting our design system.
+It is available at [style.fairhub.io](https://style.fairhub.io/).
+You can refer to that for design guidelines, component documentation, and resources for editing components locally.
+Instructions for running the storybook locally to suggest changes are provided below.

 ## License

 This work is licensed under